 While companies are still exploring and testing visual search capabilities to unearth its full potential, the technology offers tremendous promise for the future of e-commerce.

 As consumers continue to demand a smooth and seamless online shopping experience, online retailers and merchants need to embrace new technologies geared towards helping shoppers find the product information they want.

 But to take them from simply finding that information and making a purchase?
-That requires extra strategic measures, such as helping users figure out how to use the technology and making sure it connects them to the products they want to see and buy because if you aren’t, you can be sure your competitors will be.
+That requires extra strategic measures.
+This includes helping users figure out how to use the technology and making sure it connects them to the products they want to see and buy.
+If you aren’t making sure, your competitors will be.

 Answer:- To understand the rates, it is important to understand what a conversion is first.
 A conversion is simply any action you desire your user to take.
 In the case of retail, it would be making a purchase and becoming a customer.
-The rate is calculated by dividing the number of users that ‘convert’, i.e., do the desired action, by total number of visitors or audience.
+The rate is calculated by dividing the number of users that ‘convert’.
+This means, the desired action by total number of visitors or audience.
 Each company generally defines its own conversion rate and metric.

 Answer:- Conversion rate optimization refers to the process of increasing the percentage of conversions, i.e., desired user action.
 This process is important because it enables businesses to receive higher value and returns from its visitors and users.
 No matter the business, there is always room for improvement and a need to optimize one’s conversion rate.

 Answer:- a.
 Leverage visual AI to automatically tag your product SKUs.

 b.
 Showcase product recommendations derived from the visual search